Future arts hub set for demolition due to earthquake risk

 In the latest blow to Dandenong’s arts precinct, the intended home of a future community arts space will instead be demolished.

-Greater Dandenong Council chief executive Jacqui Weatherill said recent engineering reports found the Precinct Energy Plant (PEP) building had “structural deficiencies”.
+Greater Dandenong Council chief executive Jacqui Weatherill didn’t rule out seeking compensation after recent engineering reports found the Precinct Energy Plant (PEP) building had “structural deficiencies”.

 The building may not withstand a significant earthquake and was not suitable for public use, she said.